§ 7601 Title.

 (a) The Center for the Inland Bays is hereby created as a nonprofit organization.
 The Center shall apply for nonprofit status under the federal Internal Revenue Code.
 The purpose of the Center shall be to oversee and facilitate the implementation of a long-term approach for the wise use and enhancement of the Inland Bays' Watershed.

 (b) The Center shall receive federal funds for coordinating implementation of the federal Comprehensive Conservation and Management Plan (CCMP), and shall raise private grant moneys to support educational activities, restoration and land acquisition efforts.

 § 7603 Board of Directors.

-(a) The Center shall be administered by a 9-person Board of Directors consisting of the following members:
+(a) The Center shall be administered by a Board of Directors which shall be no more than 14 in number and shall consist of the following members:

 (1) Secretary of Delaware Department of Agriculture;

 (2) Secretary of Delaware Department of Natural Resources and Environmental Control;

 (3) Representative from the Sussex Conservation District;

 (4) Administrator from Sussex County;

 (5) Representative from Sussex County Association of Towns;